karaoke-dev/karaoke/CONTRIBUTING.md

 - Please submit the pull request from a [topic branch](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows#_topic_branch) (not `master`), and keep the *Allow edits from maintainers* check box selected, so that we can push fixes to your PR if necessary.
 - Please write the commit messages with useful information in mind.
 We recommend reading [this article](https://chris.beams.io/posts/git-commit/) for some good tips.
 - Unlike osu! project, `force-push` is allowed in here.
-Please do not hesitate to use it if you need to.
+Use it if you need to.
 - Rebase the PR branch to the `master` if PR is too old or has conflicts.

 We are highly committed to quality when it comes to the karaoke ruleset project.